 Correspondence sent out from ACTEAZ

 Correspondence of the Association of Career and Technical Education of Arizona shall occur on Official Letterhead.
-Official Letterhead may only be utilized by the members of the Executive Committee and consultants for the operation of the Association.
+Official Letterhead may only be utilized by the members of the Executive Committee , Executive Director, and Associate Executive Director for the operation of the Association.
 Awards and Scholarship Letters also are mailed on official letterhead.

 Executive Board will use their ACTEAZ E-Mails for Association Business.
 If school emails are used, they are not confidential for association business.